 - At times when I felt that I wasn’t able to provide the best option for one of our kids in a certain area, I out-sourced the subject.
 For example, in history, I discovered Veritas Press and loved what they had to offer through their classically based, chronological, self-paced history programs.
 I felt that our kids could get more out of these classes than I was currently able to provide them at the time.
 Also, as Ty has entered high school, we have out-sourced many of his classes.
 Last year he took Geometry and Civics/Geography from teachers at a local homeschool co-op.

 What is your biggest challenge?

 One challenge for me has been valuing relationships over progress.
 This is still a struggle for me today and something I am continually working to improve.
 I am a task-driven person.
 I love to check things off my “to do” list.
-I’m an introvert.
-I love to be alone to read, reflect, write.
-Being the mother of eight children, as you can imagine, I am rarely alone!
+As an introvert, I love to be alone to read, reflect, write.
+Being the mother of nine children, as you can imagine, I am rarely alone!
 When I am spending time doing something fun with my kids, I find myself starting to think or work and not enjoy.
 Since building relationships is one of our top reasons for homeschooling, I have to remind myself to stop, to listen, to play, to have fun with them.
 I don’t want them to remember Mom as always being there, but not engaging.
 Investing in them IS the reason I am homeschooling, not the list of work I am trying to complete.

 On our tough days…and there were some tough, lonely days, especially when the kids were all young…I’ll be honest, I was jealous of friends whose kids went to school.
 They didn’t have to forge their own way.
 Their path seemed neatly laid out for them.
 They had more time to themselves, or so it seemed.
 I thought “Are we crazy?Why did we decide to do something that’s SO hard?!”
 I would question, “Maybe the critics are right…why am I doing this to myself?!”